HumblePiCCI/VHC/docs/LUMA_BriefWhitePaper.md

 2.3 Consent-Gated Sovereignty

 The link between a user's legal identity (KYC) and their anonymous DDNA is sealed in a cryptographic escrow.
 In LUMA v3.0, this seal cannot be broken by the platform, the government, or the escrow holders alone.
 It requires Intent-Based Decryption: the user must biometrically authorize the specific warrant or recovery request on their own trusted device to release the decryption key.

-In integrated stacks like TRINITY, LUMA’s uniqueness index is exposed as a per-human, pseudonymous nullifier; this key becomes the canonical handle for civic signals and on-chain rewards (UBE/QF) while preserving unlinkability to legal identity.

 2.4 Asymmetric Defense